Skip to content

 Sensitive Data Redaction

-This document explains how to configure and manage regex patterns for redacting or dropping sensitive data in OpenObserve.
+This document explains how to configure and manage regex patterns to redact, hash, and drop sensitive data in OpenObserve.

 Overview